mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 ---
 layout:       post
-title:        "The False Hope of Tagless-Final in Scala"
+title:        "The False Hope of Managing Effects with Tagless-Final in Scala"
-description:  "For many but not all, tagless-final in Scala is not what it's cracked up to be"
+description:  "Using agless-final to manage effects has seen some buy-in in the Scala community, but the benefits are questionable and the drawbacks significant"
 category:     articles
 tags:         [type classes, haskell, purescript, scala, cats, scalaz, mtl, tagless-final, functional programming, fp]
 ---

-Tagless-final is a technique used to [embed domain-specific languages](http://okmij.org/ftp/tagless-final/index.html) into a host language, without the use of Generalized Algebraic Data Types.
+Tagless-final is a technique originally used to [embed domain-specific languages](http://okmij.org/ftp/tagless-final/index.html) into a host language, without the use of Generalized Algebraic Data Types.

-In the Haskell community, _tagless-final_ refers to a way of creating polymorphic programs that are interpreted by instantiaing them to a target data type.
-In the Scala community, usage of the term is closest to what Haskeller's mean by _MTL-style_, albeit, without the algebraic laws that govern the type classes in the Monad Transformers Library.
+In the Haskell community, _tagless-final_ still refers to a way of creating polymorphic programs in some DSL that are interpreted by instantiating them to a concrete data type.
+In the Scala community, however, tagless-final is used almost exclusively for monadic, effectful DSLs.
+Usage of the term in Scala is closest to what Haskeller's mean by _MTL-style_, but without the algebraic laws that govern MTL type classes.

-In Haskell, tagless-final is used with types of various kinds, but in Scala, the terminology has become synonymous with types of kind `* -> *`&mdash;leading to the infamous `F[_]` higher-kinded type parameter that is so pervasively associated with the phrase _tagless-final_.
+In Scala, tagless-final has become almost synonymous with types of kind `* -> *`, leading to the infamous `F[_]` higher-kinded type parameter that is so pervasively associated with the phrase _tagless-final_.

-In this post, I will argue that tagless-final, as practiced by the Scala community, and as embodied by the `F[_]` higher-kinded type parameter, has drawbacks so substantial, they overwhelm the benefits of the approach for the vast majority of companies doing Scala development.
+In this post, I will argue that the many claims made about tagless-final in Scala are not _entirely_ true, and that the purported benefits of tagless-final stem mostly from _discipline_, not from so-called _effect polymorphism_.

-I'll wrap up by providing a concrete list of recommendations for you and your team.
+After this detailed analysis, I will conclude the post by providing a list of concrete recommendations for developers who are developing functional Scala libraries and applications.

 ## Tagless-Final 101

-In Scala, tagless-final involves creating an interface, or at least type class, which describes the capabilities of a generic effect `F[_]`.
+In Scala, tagless-final involves creating _type classes_, which describe capabilities of a generic effect `F[_]`.

+_Note: There is an alternate, and (I'd argue) superior encoding of tagless-final that involves not type classes, but effect-polymorphic interfaces, which are passed as ordinary parameters; but this alternate encoding doesn't substantially change my arguments, so I won't discuss it here._

-For example, we could create the following interface to describe the capabilities of a `Console`:
+For example, we could create the following type class to describe console-related capabilities of some effect `F[_]`:

 {% highlight scala %}
 trait Console[F[_]] {